- About Us

 Sonoma Clean Power

-The Climate Protection Campaign invites you to join the growing conversation about local energy resource development enabled by Sonoma Clean Power.
+The Center for Climate Protection invites you to join the growing conversation about local energy resource development enabled by Sonoma Clean Power.
 “Planning Concepts” describes our vision, approach, ideas, and several potential programs that Sonoma Clean Power might initiate to advance a local clean energy economy.
 It is a living document that we expect to revise over time.
 Our intent is to help develop and implement the best ideas so that Sonoma Clean Power fulfills the vision and inspires communities around the country.
 We hope you find “Planning Concepts” helpful as you consider your own energy needs and evaluate the many opportunities presented by Sonoma Clean Power.
 We welcome your comments, questions, and suggestions.
 SCP Local Resource Planning Concepts – Jan 17

 CPC first identified community choice aggregation as a promising means for Sonoma County to rapidly reduce greenhouse gases in a CPC White Paper released in July of 2005.